panchepanevski/cheatsheets/markdown.md

 ---

-f you’d like to know more about these Markdown implementations, you’re welcome to explore any number of other Markdown apps and tutorials.
+If you’d like to know more about these Markdown implementations, you’re welcome to explore any number of other Markdown apps and tutorials.
 Here are just a few:

 - https://daringfireball.net/projects/markdown/